Overview of Oregon’s State Plan Personal Care Program

 Assets

-In 2024, the asset limit is $2,000 for a single applicant.
-For married couples, the asset limit is $3,000.
-This hold true whether one or both spouses are applicants.
+In 2025, the asset limit is $2,000 for a single applicant.
+For married couples, the asset limit is $3,000 (regardless of whether one or both spouses are applicants).

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

-While there is a 60-month Look-Back Rule in which Medicaid checks past asset transfers of those applying for Nursing Home Medicaid or home and community based services via a Medicaid Waiver, this is not relevant for the State Plan Personal Care Program.
-In other words, the Look-Back Period is not applicable.
+While there is a 60-month Look-Back Rule, during which Medicaid checks past asset transfers of those applying for Nursing Home Medicaid or Home and Community Based Services via a Medicaid Waiver, this is not applicable for the State Plan Personal Care Program.

 Home Ownership